MojosBeans100/CI-MS5-loveplants/README.md

 - Checkout (authenticated user): to display a form to submit payment for purchasing contents in shopping basket

 The additional pages are as follows:
-- Checkout Confirmation: to display details of a successful checkout
+- Checkout confirmation: to display details of a successful checkout
-- Review/Rating: for users to delete pipelines
+- Policy, T&Cs, FAQs, Care: static pages for more website information
+- Add product (admin user): to allow admin users to add products to the database
+- Edit product (admin user): to allow admin users to edit products to the database
+- Create sale (admin user): to allow admin users to put products on sale

 The website was designed to be simple, clear and uncluttered, basic in structure, and easy to navigate.
 Bootstrap was used to aid responsiveness, as well as media queries in CSS.
 Javascript provides interactive features to enhance user experience.